Red Sox vs. Yankees Player Props Betting Odds

-Sportsbooks have set player props for Gleyber Torres and others when the New York Yankees host the Boston Red Sox at Yankee Stadium on Saturday at 7:35 PM ET.
+Oddsmakers have set player props for Gleyber Torres and others when the New York Yankees host the Boston Red Sox at Yankee Stadium on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!